FujitsuEnablingSoftwareTechnologyGmbH/cmm-documentation/Markdown/cmm-2.0.14/system-operators/7-uninstallation.md

 > **Note:** When running the command, you can ignore error messages related to removing the images for the `kafka-init` and `api` services.
 The error messages are output because the images are used twice, for setting up Kafka for the metrics pipeline as well as for the log pipeline.
-  Irrespective of this message, all docker images are successfully removed.
+  Irrespective of these messages, all docker images are successfully removed.

 4. Delete the `docker-compose` file in the `/usr/local/bin/` directory: